History of Everton F.C.: Marco Silva, Carlo Ancelotti (2018–2021)

 Marco Silva, owner Farhad Moshiri's first choice once Koeman was sacked, before he turned to Sam Allardyce, was unveiled as Everton manager on 31 May.
 He had been out of work since being sacked by Watford midway through the previous season.
-Silva guided Everton to an 8th-place finish in his first season as manager, 2018–19.
+Silva guided Everton to an 8th-place finish in his first season as manager.
 During this time Everton also appointed Marcel Brands as Director of Football, notably signing Richarlison from Watford for £35 million.
 However, Silva was sacked on 5 December 2019 after a run of poor results, culminating in a 5–2 loss at Anfield in the 234th Merseyside Derby, leaving the club in the relegation zone.
 Duncan Ferguson was given an interim role as manager.
-On the 21st of the same month, former Napoli and Real Madrid manager Carlo Ancelotti was appointed permanent manager on a four-year contract.
+On the 21st of the same month, former Napoli and Real Madrid manager Carlo Ancelotti was appointed permanent manager on a 4-year contract.
 When he arrived, the club was sitting in 15th place.
-He eventually led the club to a 12th-place finish for the 2019–20 season.
-In the 2020–21 season, Everton finished 10th under Ancelotti.
-Up until the 6th matchday of the season, the club held the top spot in the league, following four consecutive wins, which could be credited to new signings James Rodríguez, Allan, and Abdoulaye Doucouré.
-At the winter break, the club was sitting in second place.
-However, Everton's form started to slip, and the club went through a five-match winless run in March and April, which eventually left the club out of the European places.
+He eventually led the club to a 12th-place finish in the 2019–20 season.
+In the 2020–21 season, Everton finished 10th.
+Until the 6th game of the season, the club held the top spot in the league, following 4 consecutive wins and 1 draw, which could be credited to new signings James Rodríguez, Allan, and Abdoulaye Doucouré.
+At the winter break, the club was in 2nd place.
+However, Everton's form started to slip, and the club went through a 5-game winless run in March and April, which eventually left them out of European places.
 At the end of the season, Ancelotti left the club and returned to Real Madrid.
 The news came as a shock to many supporters, as the Italian had previously stated that he wanted to stay at the club until the Bramley-Moore Dock stadium opened.
 Although results during the season were mixed, two notable highlights were winning the Merseyside derby at Anfield 2–0 and winning 1–0 at Emirates Stadium against Arsenal.
 This was the first time Everton had won at Emirates Stadium in 25 years and at Anfield in 22 years.
-The last win against Arsenal had come in January 1996 while the last win against Liverpool had come in September 1999; this was also the club's first Merseyside derby win since 2010.
+The last away win against Arsenal had come in January 1996 while the last away win against Liverpool had come in September 1999; this was also the club's first Merseyside derby win since 2010.
+Everton also completed their first league double over Arsenal since the 1985–86 season.